jus4/nixos/README.md

 ## Editing
 - NixVim
-- Hydrogen ( not really used )
-- eMacs for notes ( setup incomplete )
+- eMacs for notes ( setup incomplete ), install doom Emacs manually

 ## System
 - NixLd for installing packages for node projects.
 The only sane way for project development that require building packages.
 - Strongswan config is included in the config but not in this repo.
 Remove the line from configuration.nix if you want install the setup.

 ## Install
 Remove the Strongswan from configuration.nix file in order to install because file no included in the repo.
-TODO included it in a private repo
+TODO include it in a private repo